omartarek126/Virtual-Clinic-UI-UX/README.md

 - Handle reports by sending a warning to the reported user, discarding the report, or banning the reported user

 ## Mockup UI:
-The second part of this project was to create a clickable mockup UI for the webiste which can be viewed from the link below: https://drive.google.com/drive/folders/1-F8ZM4FU2fDiSdWNnI5_WrZo_lPFby6y
+The second part of this project was to create a clickable mockup UI using marvel for the website which can be viewed from this link: https://drive.google.com/drive/folders/1-F8ZM4FU2fDiSdWNnI5_WrZo_lPFby6y